4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 But let us return to the Adam-Ivan problem.
 Why is retraining the "model" so expensive?
 Why does a small change cost as much as doing it all over again?

 The answer is obvious.
+Adam didn't have well engineered CI/CD and ML Pipeline for Model Service.
  Traditional CI/CD is not enough to enable cheap iterative changes in the Model Service.

 .. image:: m_product_dev_process_2.jpeg